library-pals/metadata-post-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
-    "post-title": "", // Title of the post "start-end": "", // Start date of the post (when to start collecting data).
-Use the format YYYY-MM-DD.
-    "end-date": "", // End date of the post (when to stop collecting data and the date of the post).
-Use the format YYYY-MM-DD.
+    "post-title": "", // The title of the post.
+This can be set as an action input or workflow input.
+    "start-end": "", // The start date for the post.
+The format is `YYYY-MM-DD`.
+This can be set as an action input or workflow input.
+    "end-date": "", // The end date for the post.
+The format is `YYYY-MM-DD`.
+This can be set as an action input or workflow input.
   }
 }
 ```